• 15 Posts

 • Alright, part 2, let’s get to NP.

 Knowing that P means “in polynomial time”, you might be tempted to think that NP means “in non-polynomial time” and while that kind of goes in the right direction, it means “in non-deterministic polynomial time”.
 Explaining what non-deterministic calculations are would be a bit too complicated for an ELI5, so let’s simplify a bit.
 A regular computer must make all decisions (for example which way to turn when calculating a shortest route between two points) based on the problem input alone.
 A non-deterministic computer can randomly guess.
-For judging complexity, we look at the case where it just happens to always guesses right.
+For judging complexity, we look at the case where it just happens to always guess right.
 Even when guessing right, such a computer doesn’t solve a problem immediately because it needs to make a number of guesses that depends on the input (for example the number of road junctions between our points).
 NP is the class of problems that a non-deterministic computer can solve in polynomial Time (O(n^a) for any a).

 Obviously, we don’t really have computers that always guess right, though quantum computers can get us a bit closer.
 But there are three important properties that let us understand NP problems in terms of regular computers: